Caribbean Medical Schools: What You Need to Know

-Welcome to medical school!
-One of the most rigorous experiences in your life.
+- Welcome to medical school!
+One of the most rigorous experiences of your life.

-Two separate statements.
-When standing on their own, they are both true.
-When put together though, does the Caribbean make medical school a vacation?
+These are two separate statements.
+When standing on their own, they’re both true.
+When they’re put together, though, does the Caribbean make medical school a vacation?

-Many of the Caribbean medical schools are for profit entities that chase the dollar.
-They have a history of accepting students that might not be the best candidates to enter medical school.
-The best candidates are applicants that the admissions committee thinks will be most likely to pass the USMLE® board exams.
+Many Caribbean medical schools are for-profit entities that chase the dollar.
+They have a history of accepting students who might not be the best candidates to enter medical school.
+As a result, Caribbean medical schools have much higher attrition rates compared to U.S. medical schools.

-All but Saba have been around since the late 1970’s.
-Saba is relatively knew to the game, having been established in 1994.
+All but Saba have been around since the late 1970s.
+Saba is relatively new to the game, having been established in 1994.

 - 8 Semester Hours (One Year)